Shamanic Healing Through the Past

 ‘We are born to forget.’

 However, our collective unconscious (see Carl Jung) still retains all the experiences of the soul.
-This is why we have talents, interests, preferences, likes, dislikes, phobias, prejudices, and virtues/vices.
+This is why we have talents, interests, preferences, likes, dislikes, phobias, prejudices, and virtues or vices.

 You’re good at playing the bagpipes, you like airplanes or you’re a compassionate person.
-These are not just coincidences.
-They are recent soul memories, fresh experiences brought back to the soul at the same time your spirit manifests into the physical again.
+These aren't just coincidences.
+They're recent soul memories, fresh experiences brought back to the soul at the same time your spirit manifests into the physical again.